• Skip to primary navigation

 But nowadays, since fresh American blueberries are generally available in the supermarket, they’re now commonly used to make this soup.

-IF YOU WANT MORE TRADITIONAL SWEDISH DESSERTS, THEN YOU WILL LIKE THESE POSTS!
+IF YOU WANT MORE TRADITIONAL SWEDISH RECIPES, YOU WILL LIKE THESE POSTS!

 Ingredients